mtojek/go-build-for-ios/README.md

 I recommend to fork the project and adjust the ``Makefile`` to you current needs.

+**Disclaimer**:
+* *I do not take any responsibility if you crash your mobile device.*
+* There is a different project targetted for mobile devices.
+If you don't want to see how to build applications using standard Go SDK, most likely you'd like to use that [one](https://godoc.org/golang.org/x/mobile).
+* I didn't want to spend time diving deep into GoMobile project.
+* To better understand the building process and whole toolchain, I wanted to prepare a minimal set of scripts/wrappers to successfully build an app
+* I didn't have an intention to create a UI-based project, a background running process was also fine for me
+* Just had an old, unsupported iPad, wanted to see if it's not *a brick* yet ;)

 ## Getting started

 To build a sample project, [fileserver](https://github.com/mtojek/fileserver), please execute the following command: